byrongsoriano/byrongsoriano/README.md

+#Bio
-- 👋 Hi, I’m @byrongsoriano
+- 👋 Hi, I’m Byron
 - 👀 I’m interested in computer architecture!
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning computer engineering
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I have a smartphone collection of over 50